Definify.com

 as, the

-topic of conversation; the
+topic of conversation; the chief

-interest of man
+interest of man3.

 Very intimate, near, or close.